quentncom/quentn-wp/readme.txt

 * Initial version.

 == Upgrade Notice ==
+= 1.1.2 =
+Thanks for using Quentn Plugin!
+Please update the plugin to implement Quentn redirect, flood protection and spam protection in Elementor forms.

 = 1.1.1 =
 Thanks for using Quentn Plugin!
 Please update the plugin to update web tracking code in WP when user updates settings in Quentn.